Ottoman claim to Roman succession: Christian Europe

 1482 medallion by Costanzo da Ferrara depicting Mehmed II.
 The titles used include both "sultan" (sultani) and "Byzantine emperor" (Bizantii inperatoris).

 In Western Europe, the Ottoman sultan was commonly designated as the "Eastern emperor" or "Turkish emperor", terms that suggest an inherent understanding of the Ottoman Empire as an heir to the former Byzantine Empire.
 In the Holy Roman Empire türkischer Kaiser ("Turkish Emperor") became common while in Italy and the Papal States Turcus ("Turk"), Magnus Turcus ("Great Turk") or Turcorum Tyrannus ("Turkish Tyrant") were more prominent and avoided the term emperor at the start.
-In 1496 and 1497, Maximilian I met an Ottoman delegation in Vigevano and in Stift Stams.
+In 1496 and 1497, Maximilian I met an Ottoman delegation in Vigevano and in Stams.
 During the meetings, Maximilian I accepted the Imperial title used for the sultan and called him Turc-emperor privately.
 Maximilian I even hosted an imposter pretender Calixtus Ottomanus who was called "Turkish emperor" by both Maximilian I and himself.
 The Holy Roman emperors themselves maintained that they were the successors of the ancient Roman emperors up until the abdication of Francis II, the final Holy Roman emperor, in 1806.
 The general approach by Western Europeans was to view the Ottoman sultans as emperors, but not Roman emperors, the same approach previously used for the Byzantine emperors.

 The significance placed by the sultans on the idea of being heirs of the Byzantine emperors was well known in the West.
 In the 1460s, Pope Pius II went so far as to encourage Mehmed II to convert to Christianity so that the power and legitimacy of the Byzantine crown could be fully transferred to the sultan.
 Whether the sultans were viewed as legitimate successors of the Byzantine emperors varied.
 At least some writers saw the sultans in that way; as an example, Cyriacus of Ancona referred to Mehmed II as the new emperor in Constantinople and recognized him as inheriting the imperial legacy of the Byzantine emperors.
-A handful of Western European sources explicitly connected the Ottomans to the Romans; sixteenth-century Portuguese sources for instance refer to the Ottomans they battled in the Indian Ocean as "rumes".
-Johannes Cuspinian, who served under Maximilian I lists Ottoman sultans alongside Holy Roman, Byzantine and emperors from the Antiquity in his book Caesares.
+A handful of Western European sources explicitly connected the Ottomans to the Romans; sixteenth-century Portuguese sources for instance refer to the Ottomans they battled in the Indian Ocean as rumes.
+Johannes Cuspinian, who served under Maximilian I lists Ottoman sultans alongside Holy Roman and Byzantine emperors from the Antiquity in his book Caesares.